 About this blog:

 Sustainable Research Cooperation – A review (SuReCo) was started as a part of a research project about European-African Research Collaborations.
 It was initiated in 2016 by Stefan Skupien and financed by a research grant of the Volkswagen Foundation.
-In 2018, the blog evolved from a single-author blog into a multi-editor platform, when Agnes Lutomiah joined as co-editor and expanded the focus with her interest.
+In 2018, the blog evolved from a single-author blog into a multi-editor platform, when Agnes Lutomiah joined as co-editor for a short period and expanded the focus with her interests as well as when colleagues contributed with articles and reviews.
 The new format transcends the focus of the initial project and its focus on European donors and the field of neglected tropical diseases and renewable energy.

 This blog offers a platform to cover various aspects of scientific collaborations between countries of the North and the South and between countries of the South.
 It will regularly present and discuss results, review new research and media articles, conduct interviews with focus on the constraints and opportunities, modalities and contexts of North-South and South-South scientific collaboration.

 The scientific collaborations under review often take place in an environment that is shaped by asymmetric starting positions and unequal access to resources.
 New forms of collaborations and of sustaining them have evolved over the past decades.
 The blog reflects on the past developments, captures the presence, and aims at giving ideas for a future of more equitable scientific collaborations.